Humanities Research Center Internship

 - marketing and public affairs

 The position is not a benefits-eligible one, but there is a stipend of $1500 per semester, for which the intern is expected to put in 10-hours of work each week.
-The student must be registered for a minimum of six hours of coursework to be eligible for the stipend.
+The student must be registered for a minimum of six hours of coursework and be able to work in the US without restrictions in order to be eligible for the stipend.
 In addition, students may earn academic credit through the internship courses offered by Liberal Arts Career Services.

 Applying: An applicant should provide the following: